-Students must explain how receiving the COVID-19 vaccination conflicts with their deeply held religious belief or practice.
 Student Health Service will review all exemption requests as it does for measles, mumps, and rubella (MMR) immunization exemption requests.

 SUNY Cortland’s COVID-19 surveillance testing program ended Aug.
 31, 2022.
 This coincides with the expiration of the Statewide Memorandum of Understanding (MOU) in place with each of the unions.
 Surveillance testing previously was required for all employees who regularly reported to campus.